 Even when not in a quiet period, the sale of publicly traded stock requires advance planning and approval.
 That planning involves the creation of a 10b5-1 Plan, which specifically spells out the amount of stock to be sold and when.
 That plan then must be approved by the company’s board of directors.

-“You can’t actually sell stock yourself.
-You have to have a third party do it for you, typically a broker dealer or a bank affiliated with a broker dealer, and it must be approved in advance,” McEahern explains.
+Individuals can’t actually sell stock themselves.
+They have to have a third party do it for them, typically a broker dealer or a bank affiliated with a broker dealer, and it must be approved in advance.

 Evaluate your liquidity needs